 I have been spending a lot of time on one-step generative models, specifically MeanFlow and the broader family it belongs to.
 This is my attempt to build an honest mental model of how these methods work, where the math comes from, and how each one is a response to the limitations of the one before it.

 The context: diffusion and flow models can now produce images, audio, and video that are nearly indistinguishable from real data, but generating a single sample requires hundreds of sequential network evaluations.
+A 1024×1024 image from a model like SDXL at 50 steps takes several seconds on an A100; a one-step distilled model produces the same resolution in tens of milliseconds.
 That is fine for offline synthesis.
 It is nearly unusable for anything interactive or real-time.
-The last two years have seen a serious push to fix this, and the results are surprisingly good.
+The last two years, people have been trying hard to fix this, and the results are surprisingly good.

 Starting from the goal and working backwards: what does a network need to learn to generate in one step?